bitsawer/thehunter-mod-merger/README.md

 ## Building

-Most of the app is written in stock Python 3.x and the only external dependency in numpy.
-Also some code files related to .adf-parsing were brutally hacked off and modified from [DECA tools](https://github.com/kk49/deca), thanks to everyone who has been delving into the depths of the Avalanche engine file formats.
+Use pipenv to install dependencies.
+Some code files related to .adf-parsing were brutally hacked off and modified from [DECA tools](https://github.com/kk49/deca), thanks to everyone who has been delving into the depths of the Avalanche engine file formats.